Zeugwerk/Twinpack/README.md

 9. Follow the library documentation or instructions to incorporate its functionality into your project.

-## Sharing a Package
+## Share a Package ...

-There are multiple ways to publish a package on Twinpack.
-Please note that your package should meet certain standards and guidelines to ensure its quality and compatibility with TwinCAT.
+There are multiple ways to publish a package on Twinpack and you can chose how you want to publish your packages depending on how you want to create releases.

-### With the Twinpack Registry
+### with the Twinpack Registry

 The most straight forward way to publish a package, which you release on GitHub is to use the [Twinpack Registry](https://github.com/Zeugwerk/Twinpack-Registry).
 Create a Pull Request in which you add your repository to the `repositories.txt` file, similarily to this [commit](https://github.com/Zeugwerk/Twinpack-Registry/commit/ecafd41cbc2c97f647bd4512a14d69293f5cc82f).
 There is a workflow in the twinpack-registry repository, which automatically uploads any new release, which contains a .library file to Twinpack.

-### With a GitHub workflow
+### with a GitHub workflow

 If you have a CI/CD environment it can be benefical to you to upload your package by using the Twinpack Commandline interface (see the `TwinpackCli` project in Twinpack).
 For GitHub, we tried to streamline this process as much as possible by providing a GitHub action, which will do this for you, see [twinpack-action](https://github.com/Zeugwerk/twinpack-action) for details.

 Note, if you don't have your own CI/CD environment, this [action](https://github.com/Zeugwerk/zkbuild-action) can be used to implement CI/CD on the Zeugwerk CI/CD environment, unlike Twinpack we can only provide this environment free of charge in a limited amount (at the moment 30 buildactions / month)

-### In TwinCAT XAE Shell or Visual Studio
+### manually in your IDE

 This is the most straight forward way to publish a package if you want to publish your library directly from your IDE